Distance Learning FAQ

 Online/internet classes are courses that utilize the internet as the source of access to the course content and as a communication tool for the student and faculty member.

-Hybrid classes are courses in which approximately 50 percent of instruction, evaluation and communication are provided electronically via the course management system.
-Time required in a traditional classroom setting is reduced but not eliminated.
+Hybrid classes are courses in which approximately 50 percent of instruction, evaluation, and communication are provided electronically via the course management system.
+The time required in a traditional classroom setting is reduced but not eliminated.

 D2L is the course management system used by ECC to access online classes.
 It is also used as an enhancement to many face-to-face classes.
 Faculty and students log into the system using their user name and password.
-Students must be registered in a course using the Desire to Learn (D2L) website to access the system.
+Students must be registered in a course using the D2L website to access the system.

-Students registered in an online distance learning class will receive an informational email approximately one week prior to the start date of the class.
-This email provides important information about the class, as well as provide log-in information to Desire2Learn, where the course syllabus and other essential course resources are available.
+Students registered in an online distance learning class will receive an informational email approximately one week before the start date of the class.
+This email provides essential information about the class, as well as provide log-in details to D2L, where the course syllabus and other necessary course resources are available.

 Your instructor remains an integral part of the learning process and provides you with specific course instructions and guidelines.
 Depending upon the class, a variety of tools are used which help you in learning the course content.